box/box-typescript-sdk-gen/docs/signRequests.md

 ### Arguments

 - signRequestId `string`
-  - The ID of the signature request Example: "33243242"
+  - The ID of the signature request.
+Example: "33243242"
 - optionalsInput `CancelSignRequestOptionalsInput`
   -